 If difficulties continue, some investigations can be done to find out more about what is going on.
 The most usual investigations are a pH probe (to measure acid levels in the lower oesophagus) and endoscopy (to check for oesophagitis (inflammation of the wall of the oesophagus) visually and by biopsy).
 A light general anaesthetic is required for an endoscopy.

 - For support at any time of the day, call the Child and Family Health Service Parent Helpline 1300 364 100

 - For an appointment with a Child and Family Health nurse, call 1300 733 606

-- Book - Child and Family Health Service: ‘Settling Your Baby’
+- Book to download (PDF) - Child and Family Health Service: ‘Settling Your Baby’